mattermost/mattermost-plugin-github/README.md

 ### Playwright e2e tests

 In order to get your environment set up to run [Playwright](https://playwright.dev) tests, please see the setup guide at [e2e/playwright](/e2e/playwright#readme).

+### React 19 compatibility

+This plugin requires Mattermost 12.0 or later with the MM-70687 host JSX runtime exports.
+Webpack externalizes React, ReactDOM (including `react-dom/client`), and both JSX runtimes to the host globals.
+These mappings also cover runtime imports from dependencies.
+Rebuild the plugin after changing its configuration.